june4m/aws-internship-report-SE182968/content/1-Worklog/1.3-Week3/_index.md

 ### Week 3 Goals:

-- Connect and get to know members of the First Cloud Journey.
-- Understand basic AWS services, how to use the Console & CLI.

 ### Tasks to be implemented this week:

-# Week 3 – Mastering AWS Compute: EC2 Infrastructure, Storage Options & Scalability

 | Day   | Task                                                                                                                                                                                                                    | Start Date | Completion Date | Reference       |
 | :---- | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | :--------- | :-------------- | :-------------- |